 The Dental Veneers Process

-The method will vary a little depending on the veneer material and type of dental veneer services in TX that you select.
+The method will vary slightly depending on the veneer material and type of dental veneer services you select.
 It will always start with a consultation, where the dentist will evaluate your current condition, measure your teeth, and help you select the color of veneers you want.
 Then you will usually go in for at least one more appointment where the surface of your teeth is prepared for veneers.
-After giving you a local anesthetic, the dentist will trim about a half a millimeter off of the surface of your tooth to make room for veneers.
+After giving you a local anesthetic, the dentist will trim about half a millimeter off of the surface of your tooth to make room for veneers.

 If you have chips or worn spaces along your teeth, veneers can cover up the damage.
 Since most of your original tooth is still in place, a veneer is not as drastic of a change as getting a cap or crown.

 If you think dental veneers might be right for you, schedule an appointment with Lovett Dental Northside.
-Our talented staff has plenty of expertise with cosmetic dentistry in Northside, TX, so you can be confident that you will get a smile you are proud to share.
-Call 832.734.9452 to get started on your path to brighter, straighter, and stronger teeth.
+Our talented staff has plenty of expertise with cosmetic dentistry, so you can be confident that you will get a smile you are proud to share.
+Call 832.734.9452 or contact us online to get started on your path to brighter, straighter, and stronger teeth.